cbite/TopoChipAnalysis/QualityControlImages/readme.md

-<h1> Quality control images based on CellProfiler's MeasureImageQuality moduel </h1>
+<h1> Quality control images based on CellProfiler's MeasureImageQuality module </h1>

 The MeasureImageQuality module collects measurements indicating possible image aberrations, e.g., blur (poor focus), intensity, and saturation.
 These measurements can be used to exclude images during post-processing.